 Why do children from different classes have different educational outcomes?
 One theory is that their families have differential possession of resources.
-Bourdieu (1986) holds that middle class families have cultural, social and economic capitals beyond the reach of the working class, and that differences in family resources will engender differences in educational outcomes.
-For instance, middle-class families tend to use their superior resources to help their children’s education by creating a pro-learning family environment, practicing ‘concerted cultivation’ (Lareau, 2003), moving to more expensive catchment areas where good-quality state schools are located or sending the children to private schools.
-Perhaps most importantly according to Bourdieu, middle-class families equip their children with a habitus which enables the children to ‘move in their world as a fish in water’ whereas the anti-learning attitude of working-class children makes them feel like ‘fish out of water’ (Bourdieu, 1990:108).
+Bourdieu (1986) holds that middle-class families possess cultural, social and economic capitals beyond the reach of working-class families, and that it is differences in family resources that will engender differences in educational outcomes.
+For instance, middle-class families tend to use their superior resources to help their children’s education by creating a pro-learning family environment, practising ‘concerted cultivation’ (Lareau, 2003), moving to more expensive catchment areas where good-quality state schools are located or sending the children to private schools.
+Perhaps most importantly, according to Bourdieu, middle-class families equip their children with a habitus which enables them to ‘move in their world as a fish in water’ whereas the anti-learning attitude of working-class children makes them feel like ‘fish out of water’ in educational environments (Bourdieu, 1990:108).